c3se/alvis-intro/tutorial/1_getting_started/README.md

 ```

 Note that on the phase 2 nodes `flat_modules` is the default and the only
 option.
 In the future this will become the case for Alvis as a whole as well.
+In
+some of the following exercises the flat_module system is assumed.

 There are two jobscripts `jobsubmit_flat_modules.sh` and
 `jobsubmit_hierarchical_modules.sh` take a look at them and see how you will use